amamitpandey/tuts/Java/Java_collection.md

 Array contains hemogenous(one data type) while ArrayList/collection contain hetrogenous. in arrayList, we get more method for oprations like add(), addall(), reoveFirst(), removeLast().

-collection: is a interface, used to represent a group of variable as single Entity.
+collection: is a interface, used to represent a group of variable as single Entity, we used List, set, map in most of cases.
 collections: is a class, use for serch, retreive etc. collection framework: it contains group of interface, classes.

 ## There are 9 keys in collections.